Derrick990/kraken_tech_challenge_derrick_sun/README.md

 2. meter_reading_data_service handles logic related to creating and saving FlowMeterReading objects and D00010File objects.

 ## How to set up the Project locally
 The project can only run in a python virtual environment.
+I'm assuming python is installed on your local machine.
 1. Unzip the project folder to the desired location.
 2. Go to command line in the project folder where you want to create a virtual environment and enter:
+   FOR MAC
+   - python3 -m venv <environmentname>
+   For Windows
-   - python -m venv <environmentname>
+   - py -m venv <environmentname>
+3. If Django is not installed, run the below:
+   MAC
+   - python3 -m pip install django
+   Windows
+   - pip install django
-3. In the command line of the venv folder enter:
+4. In the command line of the venv folder enter:
+   Mac
+   - bin\activate.bat
+   Windows
    - Scripts\activate.bat
-   OR if on linux/Mac.OS
-   - bin/activate.bat
-   NOTE: if this doesn't work you may need to install django by running:
-   - pip install django
-4. If you don't have the required packages installed to run the server enter:
-   - pip install -r requirements.txt
 5. Run the project and update it with the below 3 commands.
-   - python manage.py runserver
+   - python3 manage.py runserver
-   - python manage.py make migrations
+   - python3 manage.py make migrations
-   - python manage.py migrate
+   - python3 manage.py migrate

 ## Process file
 1. Go to project folder in command line with the venv already running.